utkarshg6/helpful/Git.md

 git stash show stash@{<num>}
 ```

-Migrate the latest stash changes to the new branch
+### Migrate stash to the new branch

+- The changes of the stash is migrated to a new branch.

 ```zsh
 git stash branch {new-branch-name}